Enrollment begins at your high school

 - Return the forms to your high school teacher or counselor.
 Do not include payment at this time.
 The forms will be verified and sent to MSU.

-- You will receive a letter from MSU confirming or denying your acceptance.
+- You will receive one of the following letters from MSU Dual Credit program confirming or denying your acceptance.

 - Juniors and seniors with 3.0 GPA* or higher and either an ACT Composite Score of 21 or higher or who meet the requirements of MSU's Selection Index scale are automatically eligible for dual credit enrollment.

 - Juniors and seniors with a 2.5-2.99 GPA who qualify under the MSU's Selection Index scale are eligible for dual credit courses; however, they must provide a signed letter of recommendation from their principal or guidance counselor.